Cymmetria/honeycomb/CONTRIBUTING.md

 # Contributing to Honeycomb

 Pull requests are welcome!
-Please make sure to follow coding style requirements and confirm all tests pass before opening a PR
+Please make sure to follow coding style requirements and confirm all tests pass before opening a PR.

 ## Set up development environment

-Make sure you have both python 2.7 and 3.6 available as they are required for testing
+Make sure you have both python 2.7 and 3.6 available as they are required for testing.

 ### Install pyenv
     curl -L https://raw.githubusercontent.com/pyenv/pyenv-installer/master/bin/pyenv-installer | bash
-Follow instructions to init pyenv and add it to your bashrc/zshrc file
+Follow instructions to init pyenv and add it to your bashrc/zshrc file.

 ### Install python 2 and 3
     $ pyenv install 2.7.14